-In ZMF for Eclipse, the Delete function immediately deletes the target component in a package, the target library member in a PDS personal development library, or the target file in a Unix System Services (USS) Hierarchical File System (HFS) personal development library.
+In ZMF for Eclipse, the Delete function immediately deletes the target component in a package, the target library member in a PDS personal development library, or the target file in a Unix File System (zFS) personal development library.
 The deletion is local in scope and is executed outside ZMF change control.
 For that reason it cannot be reversed.
 Multiple components may be deleted concurrently.